-To improve the graph quality, Graph Structure Learning (GSL) [58], a family of data-centric graph learning methods [51, 50, 30], has recently attracted considerable research interest.
-These methods target optimizing the graph structure and the corresponding GNN representations jointly [26, 22, 16, 9, 42].
+To improve the graph quality, Graph Structure Learning (GSL) [48], a family of data-centric graph learning methods [42, 41, 23], has recently attracted considerable research interest.
+These methods target optimizing the graph structure and the corresponding GNN representations jointly [19, 16, 11, 5, 33].
 By refining the graph structure, GSL methods can potentially empower GNNs to learn better representations with improved performance.
-GSL has been successfully applied to disease analysis [4] and protein structure prediction [17].
+GSL has been successfully applied to disease analysis [3] and protein structure prediction [12].

-Despite the plethora of GSL methods proposed in recent years, as illustrated in Figure 1, there is no comprehensive benchmark for GSL, which significantly impedes the understanding and progress of GSL in several aspects. i) The use of different datasets, data processing approaches and data splitting strategies in previous works makes many of the results incomparable. ii) There is a lack of understanding of the learned structure itself, particularly regarding its homophily and generalizability to GNN models other than GCN. iii) Apart from accuracy, understanding each method's computation and memory costs is imperative, yet often overlooked in the literature.
+Despite the plethora of GSL methods proposed in recent years, as illustrated in Figure 1, there is no comprehensive benchmark for GSL, which significantly impedes the understanding and progress of GSL in several aspects. i) The use of different datasets, data processing approaches, data splitting strategies, and GNN backbones in the previous work makes many of the results incomparable. ii) There is a lack of understanding of the learned structure itself, particularly regarding its homophily and generalizability to other GNN backbones. iii) Apart from accuracy, understanding each method's computation and memory costs is imperative, yet often overlooked in the literature.